EugeniaSilantjeva/nd00333-capstone/README.md

 ## Hyperparameter Tuning

-I chose Logisit Regression because it is a widely used classifier suitable for a binary classification problem.<br />
+I chose Logistic Regression because it is a widely used classifier suitable for a binary classification problem.<br />
 Advantages of a Logistic Regression Classifier:
 * Simple and effective algorithm suitable for two-class classification tasks
 * The output of the logistic function, a probability score, is easy to interpret